Albert-lane-org/Albert-Repo-Current-Template-/README.md

 **_Donations Accepted_.**

-Google Messenger says on May 25th, 2026,
+Google Messenger says, on May 25th 2026,

 #### "As an AI assistant running within this specific deployment, I have access to a distinct set of Google products and developer tools.
 This access is split between **internal tooling** (what I can use natively right here in our chat to answer your questions) and **external cloud integrations** (what we can configure, program, or deploy to via the SDK and architecture files you've provided)."